-Also known as HCV, it is considered the most prevalent sexually transmitted disease in the USA.
+Also known as HCV for short, the hepatitis C virus is considered one of the most prevalent sexually transmitted diseases in the USA.
 It is also associated with an elevated acute risk of liver cancer in an estimated 20-25% of infants exposed during neonatal weeks 3-19.
 With an estimated 35-45% in adults, HCV is much more common than HIV, but for various reasons, HCV often is not included as an STD in the CDC’s Medline database, despite presenting with similar symptoms.
 To map patient characteristics via patient visits, we conducted a review of hospital discharge diagnostic services records from January 1, 2011, to April 1, 2013 to identify patients with HCV identified by other “diagnoses” within general and surgery, as well as with specialty centers.
 The resulting map reveals the HCV demographic and clinical profiles of patients admitted to 22 Florida general hospitals, each with a 100,000 patient population from January 1, 2011 to March 31, 2013.
 HCV patients are identified by having core viralology positive, HCV antibody positive, and HCV RNA negative.
 HCV RNA’s are measured in plasma samples collected at discharge, typically before the patient has tested positive for HCV antibodies, or hepatitis C viremia is realized.
 HCV is statistically associated with spine and extremity complications; however, concentrating on the treatable conditions masks intimate risk out-groups, such as alcohol, HIV, and cigarette smoking.
 We present our maps in this blog two-fold: (1) top-level geographical clustering of patients, and (2) analysis of HCV demographics.

 HCV is most common in HIV-positive and homosexual men in the USA.
 Among MSM, the age and race of morbidity are dramatically different.
 Blacks and Hispanic men are more likely to experience a full-blown hepatic failure.
 Among HEPI, the proportion of African Americans is 2 to 3 times their proportion in the general population.10 However, among Blacks and Hispanics, the proportion of HCV-positive patients is higher than for HEPI-positive patients.
 These contrasts are potentially important in terms of identifying pathways to care and understanding why certain groups of patients are more substantially affected.
 However, it is not known if HCV is differentially affected among the general population or among HEPI patients, with implications for the asking of questions or in the interpretation of laboratory results.
 Out-group surplus seems a plausible explanation since the HCV prevalence ratio is 2.5 in our population, while for HEPI’s HCV prevalence ratio is more than 3.